HildrethResearchGroup/FurnaceController/README.md

 **TTL and RS-232 as flavors of UART**
 Both TTL and RS-232 are flavors of UART which stands for universal asynchronous reciver transmiter.
 Both TTL and RS-232 need either software emulation or a hardware chip (most common) to achieve communication.
 The only difference between TTL and RS-232 is the voltage levels which are designated.

+**SPI (Serial Peripheral Interface)**
+The Thermocouple amplifier (Max 31855) uses SPI, but fortunately the MAX 31855 library takes care of the amplifier for you.

 Here are some useful docs for learning about UART, RS-232, and TTL
 - https://www.circuitbasics.com/basics-uart-communication/#:~:text=UART%20stands%20for%20Universal%20Asynchronous,transmit%20and%20receive%20serial%20data.
 - https://support.unitronics.com/index.php?/selfhelp/view-article/connect-devices-with-ttl-interface-levels-to-rs232-interface